 Here are some simple strategies to use to create a successful and manageable group time:

 - When working in a room with a large number of children, break the group up into smaller groups.
-The room educators can review the focus points, discussions, teaching strategies beforehand to implement with each group of children.
+The room educators can review the focus points, discussions, and teaching strategies beforehand to implement with each group of children.

 - All children should be able to view items.
 Sit children in a circle so items can be displayed in the centre and seen by all children.